Find out why this top-selling travel system is my personal favorite!

 This seat is designed for babies from just 5 tiny pounds all the way up to 30 pounds.
 It can hold your baby until they reach about 30 inches, which is usually some time after age 1.

 It has a lovely and soft heat support pillow to help support the littlest babies.
 This head support is a bit awkward for smaller babies.
 I found that it was just better to buy a better, aftermarket infant support insert.

 Beyond that, it has a smaller, more lightweight design than other car seats.
 Now, when I read that a car seat is on the small side, it makes this mom of giant babies nervous.
 I was happy to read that it only weighed 7 pounds on its own, but what about space?

 Well, this car seat lacks extra room, but not functional room.
 It’s still about 16 1/2 inches at its widest spot, so there’s plenty of room for baby.
 There’s also plenty of room for other car seats in the back seat when you’re using the Flex Loc seat.

 The best part of the car seat is actually the base.
+I do love the Flex Loc.
+It’s handy, and it’s unique.
 The seat is called the Flex Loc because of the awesome latch system that it uses.
 The latch hooks that come with this car seat are flexible, not fixed.
 If you look at them, they have a moveable joint in the middle.
 This makes them so much easier to hook in and so much easier to adjust to get that snug fit.